Merchant Automotive Tie Rod Sleeve Install

 Whether you’re a pavement pounder or live your life off the beaten path, this means an early end to a fun weekend — a truck that never makes it down the track, or worse, you’re left stranded in the middle of nowhere.

+As a truck enthusiast, it’s rare for $80 to get you very far.
+But occasionally the aftermarket creates a simple product that cures a common problem for next to nothing.
+Enter Merchant Automotive’s tie-rod reinforcement sleeves.
 They add tremendous strength to the weakest section of the tie rod: the threaded area between the rack and outer tie rod, and the stainless steel construction keeps them from rusting.

 Read on for a full play-by-play on how you can add reliability, safety and performance to your GM’s steering system in less than 30 minutes.

 Sleeves = girth.
 Here, you get an idea just how much more girth the Merchant Automotive sleeves add to the tie rod on ’01-’10 Chevy and GMC HD trucks.
 The stock inner tie rods measure 14.2 mm (O.D.).
 With the Merchant Automotive sleeves threaded on, they bulk up to 25.5 mm.
 At $79.95, these sleeves are the cheapest insurance your GM’s independent front suspension could ask for.

 Before any wrenches get turned, douse the ball stud nut and tie rod jam nut with your favorite penetrating oil and place the truck’s front end on jack stands.
 You don’t have to, but we pulled both front wheels off of the truck to maximize our access to each component.

 Breaking the jam nut loose requires a 22 mm wrench and a 13 mm wrench on the hex portion of the outer tie rod (toward the engine).